3 Major Reasons to Enter the Field of Sustainable Business or Environmental Law

 3. Growth in Support and Potential

 Corporate responsibility is also becoming more evident in the way that many companies obtain their electricity.
-Led by companies such as Apple, Google, Facebook, and Amazon, the procurement of corporate renewable energy in America doubled between 2013 and 2014, and it doubled again between 2014 and 2015.6 And the Chambers for Innovation and Clean Energy (CICE) is proving that companies in every state want to join the green energy revolution.
+Led by companies such as Apple, Google, Facebook, and Amazon, the procurement of corporate renewable energy in America doubled between 2013 and 2014, and it doubled again between 2014 and 2015, according to a report by the ASBC.
+And the Chambers for Innovation and Clean Energy (CICE) is proving that companies in every state want to join the green energy revolution.

 Plus, other sustainable business networks continue to be created in many U.S. cities as well as on the campuses of some American universities.
 Many sustainable and environmental businesses are even achieving certification from Green America, which is a respected non-profit organization that works to create positive change.